 Dante Gabriel Rossetti’s miniature portrait of William Shakespeare,

 watercolor and gouache, circa 1865.
 Based on the Droeshout Portrait.

-The Center will present a series of lectures by
+In 2020-2021, The Shakespeare Center at the Institute presented a series of lectures by

 Professor Arlene Okerlund, Ph.D.